 Residence: Hendersonville, TN

-Favorite Cycling Event: the Grand Fondu 62 mile course in Sumner County.
+Favorite Cycling Event: the Grand Fondu 62 mile course in Sumner County

-Travis met Aaron Fitzsimmon’s father during a road cycling race event and learned that not all running legs are made the same and the most critical piece of the prosthesis is the socket that fits the limb.
-He learned that the fit of the socket is the key and no piece of technology will make an improper socket fit better.
+Travis met Aaron Fitzsimmon’s father during a road cycling race event and learned that not all running legs are made the same and that the most critical piece of the prosthesis is the socket that fits the limb.
+He learned that the fit of the socket is the key, and no piece of technology will make an improper socket fit better.
 Travis received a running leg and was back running without pain or problems.
 Travis had goals beyond running and is a great cycler.
 Amputee Blade Runners made Travis a new walking socket and a specialized cycling leg with a custom made cycling foot!
 Travis was unable to stand up while riding his bike until he got the specialized cycling foot.
-Travis was able to improve his average speed from 16 mph to 20 mph immediately with new cycling prosthesis!!
-Travis has competed in 3 cycling events and a 5k already in the first month and plans to some 1/2 and full marathons to his schedule and isn’t even considering slowing down; according to Travis, he is just getting started.
+Travis improved his average speed from 16 mph to 20 mph immediately with new cycling prosthesis!
+Travis competed in 3 cycling events and a 5k in the first month and plans to participate in some 1/2 and full marathons in the future, and he isn’t even considering slowing down!
+According to Travis, he is just getting started.